truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 ## Upgrade Notes

-* TrueNAS SCALE is an appliance built from specific Linux packages.
+* TrueNAS is an appliance built from specific Linux packages.
-  Attempting to update SCALE with `apt` or methods other than the SCALE web interface can result in a nonfunctional system.
+  Attempting to update TrueNAS with `apt` or methods other than the web interface can result in a nonfunctional system.

 * All auxiliary parameters can experience changes between TrueNAS major versions due to security and development changes.
   We recommend removing all auxiliary parameters from TrueNAS configurations before upgrading as these settings can result in SMB share failures after an upgrade.